 How to Wash a Comforter

-We spend nearly one third of our lives in bed1, so keeping it clean should be a priority.
+1, so keeping it clean should be a priority.
 Most of us wash our sheets regularly, but often forget about other pieces of bedding—including comforters.
 Comforters can be bulky and decorative, so it can feel inconvenient or even unnecessary to wash them.
-However, comforters can attract just as much oil and allergens as your sheets and they should be washed two or three times a year2 depending on the fabric.
-Lucky for you, washing a comforter doesn’t have to be hard.
+However, comforters can attract just as much oil and allergens as your sheets and they should be washed two or three times a year

 The first step in learning how to clean a comforter is to read the care label.
 That will determine whether you need to take your comforter to the dry cleaner or if it can be washed in a washing machine.
 Most delicate fabrics like wool will need to be dry cleaned.